-Our decision to build a sanctuary is rooted in what we believe to be best for the eight dolphins in our care.
+Our decision to build a sanctuary is rooted in what we believe to be best for the dolphins in our care.
 Over the past five years, we have studied the issue and explored multiple solutions, ranging from rebuilding our existing tanks in a more naturalistic style to moving the dolphins to other accredited facilities.
 After careful consideration, we’ve concluded that the best way forward is to create a protected, year-round seaside refuge.

 Where will the facility be located?